'My ties to this community are done': Jewish London member reacts to being evicted from Jewish Community Centre

 She believed it only applied to the community centre building and was waiting outside, when she was told she would have to leave the property.

-Trespass order given to Darlene Zaifman-Gustlis prohibiting her from entering the community centre property for 24 hours.
+Trespass order given to Darlene Zaifman-Guslits prohibiting her from entering the community centre property for 24 hours.
 (Gerry Dewan/CTV News London)

 At that point, she sat down on the sidewalk and refused to move, "That is not what this forum is supposed to be about and I will not just leave."